MaslowCNC/GroundControl/README.md

 6. Coordinate Systems:
 	Kivy defines things as origin is bottom-left, an increasing Y is up, increasing X is right.
 	Please use `self.origin` in the code -- if you draw something, 0,0 is the bottom-left of the application, not the bottom-left of your widget.

+7. Events:
+	Always bind to the `on_touch_up` event.
+If you bind to the `on_touch_down` instead, you get a behavior that looks like a click-through:
+	* You catch the `on_touch_down`, and pop-up a menu with a button on it.
+	* The mouse is still down... so it will select a file (if file_dialog), or if the next dialog catches the `on_touch_up` event, it will fire as soon as the click is released

 ### Python Tips:
 1. If an object begins with a capital letter, it is a global object (eg, `CanvasSize=4`).
 Don't do `CamelCase`; do `camelCase` instead.